diegobcaetano/frugal-hero/README.md

 # Frugal-Hero

-This service will help you detect any waste of resources in your AWS account.
-The policy is: if it is not useful, delete it!
+This service will help you detect resources created in your AWS account that are not being used.
+Currently, the only output is a list of resources in the console.
+Future versions will support different types of output, making possible to integrate the output with automation tools.

 ![](https://media4.giphy.com/media/Ti22D4CDvb5fvUtNPC/giphy.gif?cid=790b7611186d72ab4214d8197f00edd1ad4ea6d1ec0b9b3b&rid=giphy.gif&ct=g)